 Addressing Cannabis Charges

 Grewal’s letter on cannabis charges is notable more for what it does not do.
 For example, it does not stop police from arresting people for possession.
 The charges are on hold, not dropped.
 There is also no guarantee the cases will result in victories for those charged.

-There had been a great demand for such a directive from the New Jersey Attorney General immediately after the referendum had passed a few weeks ago.
+There had been a great demand for such a directive from the New Jersey Attorney General.
+It began immediately after the referendum had passed a few weeks ago.
 However, nothing happened.

-Grewal tried to address cannabis charges briefly before in 2018 when it looks like cannabis legalization was imminent, and then prosecutions resumed since legalization did not materialize then.
-At the time, he wrote “that “all municipal prosecutors in New Jersey seek an adjournment until September 4, 2018, or later, of any matter involving a marijuana-related offense pending in municipal court” while developing “appropriate guidance” for prosecutors to end cannabis prosecutions.”
+He wrote “all municipal prosecutors in New Jersey seek an adjournment until September 4, 2018, or later.
+Of any matter involving a marijuana-related offense pending in municipal court.
+While developing “appropriate guidance” for prosecutors to end cannabis prosecutions.”